Theatre

 Learning Outcomes

-• Apply basic production and performance skills.
+• Apply basic production, script writing and performance skills.

 • Use reflection on artistic choices and impact as well as external feedback as tools for improving both process and products.